 Air North, Yukon's Airline and Air Canada have signed an agreement to transfer baggage on same-day domestic flights.
-If you're flying with Air North to Vancouver, Calgary or Edmonton and then flying on the same day to a Canadian destination, your baggage can be transferred between the airlines for you.
-The same is true if you're flying into Vancouver, Calgary or Edmonton via Air Canada from within Canada and are connecting to Air North on the same day.
+If you're flying with Air North to Vancouver, Calgary, Edmonton, Kelowna, Victoria, Yellowknife or Ottawa and then flying on the same day to a Canadian destination, your baggage can be transferred between the airlines for you.
+The same is true if you're flying into Vancouver, Calgary, Edmonton, Kelowna, Victoria, Yellowknife or Ottawa via Air Canada from within Canada and are connecting to Air North on the same day.

 Check-in and connecting between flights

 Starting your journey via Air North, Yukon's Airline